seocahill/abairt/README.md

 The basic unit is the dictionary_entry, which always belongs to the user that created it.

-Dictionary_entry also has and can belong to one or more rangs (to avoid repetition) A 'rang' is a classroom where a teacher user interacts with one or more student users.
+Dictionary_entry also has and can belong to one or more rangs (to avoid repetition), through rang_entries A 'rang' is a classroom where a teacher user interacts with one or more student users.
-Rangs can have multiple users and vice versa
+Rangs can have multiple users and vice versa through seomras.

 Dictionary_entry can also optionally belong to a voice_recording.